hodcroftlab/covariants/content/Faq.md

 ## Questions about the Variants

+### When do you update CoVariants?

+I try to update CoVariants about twice a week.
+However, updating CoVariants is essentially a one-woman project, so if things get busy or technical issues arise, updates can sometimes be less frequent.
+I really appreciate your patience when this happens - I know it can be frustrating!

+### The data has just been updated -- why don't the graphs go up to 'today'?

+In general, it takes at least 2 weeks to go from 'sample taken' to 'sequenced and publicly available' which is necessary for CoVariants to pull the data in.
+For many places, or at certain times, it can take even longer to get sequences generated and online.
+Thus, even when CoVariants has just been updated with the latest data, the 'newest' data points are usually at least 2 weeks prior to the current date!

+### What date is used on the graphs?

+The dates used are always the dates a sample was taken.
+Only samples with a sampling day, month, and year are included in CoVariants, to ensure accuracy.

 ### What do the names you use mean?

+Variants that are recognised as clades in the [Nextstrain nomenclature](https://nextstrain.org/blog/2021-01-06-updated-SARS-CoV-2-clade-naming) are shown with this name (ex: '21A').
+This is often accompanied by an official [WHO designation](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) (ex: 'Alpha', 'Beta').

-Variants/mutations are listed by the location of a mutation in the spike protein (`S:`).
+Variants/mutations without official names are listed by the location of a mutation in the spike protein (`S:`).
 The letter after `:` indicates the original amino-acid, the number is the position of the amino-acid in the spike protein, and the last letter is the 'new' amino-acid.
+For Variants named like this, they are often preceeded by the 'parent' clade name (ex: 20A/S:439K).

-For some builds, like `S:N501` and `S:E484`, there is no last letter.
+For many nutation builds, like `S:N501` and `S:E484`, there is no last letter.
 This is because the builds track multiple amino-acid changes.

-Some variants have different names, like `20A.EU1` and `20A.EU2`.
+Some variants have different names, like `20A.EU2`.
 This is because of their prominence - they've been given 'clade' and 'subclade' names.
 A defining mutation is often listed in parentheses after the name.

 ### How do you choose what variants to track?